miguelpernudo/miguelpernudo/README.md

 ## 🏗️ Projects

 ### ZEPKA (WIP)
-**Zero-trust Engine for Port Knocking Access**: A modernization of the traditional port-knocking and its drawbacks.
+**Zero-trust Engine for Port Knocking Access**: A modernization of the traditional port-knocking.
 A token-based remote authentication system designed to validate sessions and TCP communications, avoiding the need to modify firewall rules associated with the IP address.

 ## 🖥️ Homelabs